Trilingual Paddling – The Soul of Manhattan Kayak Co

-When I founded Manhattan Kayak + SUP, I was a kayak snob.
-I believed that the sleek, sit-in-style kayak that hugged the body like a ski boot, making the boat an extension of my nervous system, plus the natural rhythm and efficiency of a two bladed paddle, were superior to its canoeing cousins.
+When I founded Manhattan Kayak Company, I was a kayak snob.
+I believed that the sleek, sit-in-style kayak that hugged the body like a ski boot, making the boat an extension of my nervous system, plus the natural rhythm and efficiency of a two-bladed paddle, were superior to its canoeing cousins.
 My belief seemed to apply “in spades” when applied to the dynamic waterways of NYC.
 The low center of gravity, the minimal windage, and the basic speed seemed to prove my point over and over.

 Bold students would give it a go in the same season they started, while prudent students would wait until the following year.
 Many of these early kayak students are now super-capable paddlers who store their vessels in the boathouse and paddle all over the world.
 That was, and is, the basic blueprint to paddling success in touring kayaks and sea kayaks.
 Surely, the kayak itself deserved half the credit?